 Pennsylvania Department of Transportation Vehicle Equipment and Inspection Regulation /Enhanced Emissions Inspector manuals are covered, as per state requirements.
 A demonstration of the proper procedure for performing a safety inspection on a vehicle is given.
 Students practice on shop vehicles.
-Each student is given the opportunity to take the Pennsylvania Safety Inspection written and performance tests along with the Enhanced Emissions written test and computer-based training/tactile test.
+Each student is given the opportunity to take the Pennsylvania Safety Inspection written and performance tests along with the Enhanced Emissions written test and computerbased training/tactile test.
 The Commonwealth, upon satisfactory completion of these tests, will grant a license for each.

-AUTO 256 (2 credits) Heating and Air Conditioning
+Heating and Air Conditioning